-Dental Implants are the most treatment option for replacing missing or extracted teeth.
-Dental Implants last the longest and look more natural.
-With the implant being fused into the jawbone this re-enacts the root of a natural tooth.
-As a result, dental implants help to stimulate bone growth.
-Implants help to maintain support of neighbouring teeth.
+Dental Implants are the most durable treatment option for replacing missing or extracted teeth.
+Dental Implants last the longest and look natural.
+With the implant fused into the jawbone, this re-enacts the root of a natural tooth.
+As a result, implants help stimulate bone growth and maintain the support of neighbouring teeth.

 What are dental implants?

 Dental implants are the most durable and highest quality fake tooth restorations.
 A dental implant involves having a titanium screw inserted into the jawbone.